MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-work-general-journals.md

 ms.search.keywords: journals, recurring, accrual ms.date: 10/01/2020
 ms.author: edupont
-ms.openlocfilehash: d0fba2dc1359da074ddf8fd21823803d49ba1234
+ms.openlocfilehash: 18c36bf409b2bb5d4e67eeccfdf16193ec4dac62
-ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
+ms.sourcegitcommit: 2e7307fbe1eb3b34d0ad9356226a19409054a402
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2020
+ms.lasthandoff: 12/17/2020
-ms.locfileid: "3920713"
+ms.locfileid: "4760139"
 ---
 # <a name="working-with-general-journals"></a>Working with General Journals

 Most financial transactions are posted to the general ledger through dedicated business documents, such as purchase invoices and sales orders.
-But you can also process business activities such as purchasing, paying, using recurring journals to post accruals, or refunding employee expenses by posting journal lines in the various journals in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+But you can also process business activities such as purchasing, paying, using recurring journals to post accruals, or refunding employee expenses by posting journal lines in the various journals in [!INCLUDE[prod_short](includes/prod_short.md)].

-Most journals are based on the *General Journal* , and you can process all transactions on the **General Journal** page.
+Most journals are based on the *General Journal*, and you can process all transactions on the **General Journal** page.
 For more information, see [Post Transactions Directly to the General Ledger](finance-how-post-transactions-directly.md).

 For example, you can use post employees' expenditure of own money on business-related expenses, for later reimbursement.
 For more information, see [Record and Reimburse Employees' Expenses](finance-how-record-reimburse-employee-expenses.md).